JochiSt/OpenFlowMeter/README.md

 # References
 The working principle of this device is adapted from a proposal of the LHC gas group at CERN.
 In addition there is a report of a student, explaining / proposing this technique more in detail.

 [1] M. van der Klis.
-PT100 Channel Flowmeter for the LHC Experiments, Technical Student Report Feb.
+PT100 channel flow meter for the LHC experiments, Technical Student Report Feb.
 2001

 # PCBs
 PCBs are available from AISLER https://aisler.net/p/MVHMBVKT